Homotopy theory in a quasi-abelian category

 \begin{prop} Let $C$ be a Grothendieck quasi-abelian category.
-There exists a combinatorial model structure on the category $\tu{Ch}(C)$ of cochain complexes in $C$ with the following classes of morphisms~: \begin{itemize} \item[$(\sC)$] The cofibrations are the degreewise strict monomorphisms. \item[$(\sW)$] The weak equivalences are the reduced quasi-isomorphisms. \item[$(\sF)$] The fibrations are the those maps with the right lifting property with respect to trivial cofibrations. \end{itemize} \end{prop}
+There exists a left proper combinatorial model structure on the category $\dg^C$ of cochain complexes in $C$ with the following classes of morphisms~: \begin{itemize} \item[$(\sC)$] The cofibrations are the degreewise strict monomorphisms. \item[$(\sW)$] The weak equivalences are the refined quasi-isomorphisms. \item[$(\sF)$] The fibrations are the those maps with the right lifting property with respect to trivial cofibrations. \end{itemize} \end{prop}

 \begin{proof} We first need to construct a small set of generating cofibrations $\sC_0$ such that each cofibration belongs to the weakly saturated class generated by $\sC_0$.
-Since $C$ is locally presentable we can define an object $x:=\oplus x_i$ of $C$ given by the coproduct of the objects $x_i$ which generate $C$ under small colimits.
-Then for every strict monomorphism $u:y\ra x$, let

-be the complex with $y$ in degree $n$ and $x$ in degree $(n+1)$.
-We define $\sC_0$ to be the set of all strict monomorphisms $M(u,n)\ra M(\id_x,n)$ for $n\in\bb{Z}$.
-Arguing as in Proposition~1.3.5.3 of \cite{L2}, using the the fact that strict monomorphisms are stable under filtered colimits, we find that every cofibration belongs to the smallest weakly saturated class of morphisms containing $\sC_0$.
+Since $C$ is locally presentable we can define an object $V:=\bigoplus V_i$ of $C$ given by the coproduct of the objects $V_i$ which generate $C$ under small colimits.
+For every strict monomorphism $u:W\ra V$, we define $\sC_0$ to be the collection of all strict monomorphisms $C[u,n]\ra C[\id_V,n]$ for all $n\in\bb{Z}$.
+Arguing as in Proposition~1.3.5.3 of \cite{L2}, using the the fact that strict monomorphisms are stable under filtered colimits in view of $C$ being Grothendieck, we find that every cofibration belongs to the smallest weakly saturated class of morphisms containing $\sC_0$.
 Conversely, it is clear that $\sC$ contains $\sC_0$ and is weakly saturated (in particular, strict monomorphisms are closed under the formation of pushouts by definition).